openshift/oadp-operator/docs/design/node_agent_config-design.md

 ### Current `restic` configuration option

 This design does not change current configuration options, however it proposes addition of the deprecation warning to the current `Restic` schema.
-The `Restic` configuration option will be removed from OADP 1.4.
+The `Restic` configuration option will be removed in the future.

 ### RESTIC_PV_HOSTPATH environment option